mangotreedev/bamboosticks/README.md

 ## Other changes :zap:
 - Replaced stylesheets structure with [this one](https://github.com/mangotreedev/templates/tree/master/stylesheets)
-- Added four type of flashes: Notice, alert, info & success
+- Added four type of flashes: notice, alert, info & success
 - Added a navbar to play with devise
 - Set up JS to play nicely with Turbolinks
 - Bootstrap configuration for webpacker